 Although many people tend to think of car accidents as being the fault of either one person or another, there are often multiple at-fault parties and special liability rules apply in such cases.

-Whatever the particulars of each case, a percentage of responsibility is assigned to each party at trial which designates that party’s share of responsibility for the injuries and losses claimed in the complaint based on evidence presented.
+Whatever the particulars of each case, a percentage of responsibility is assigned to each party at trial which designates that party’s share of responsibility for the injuries and losses claimed in the complaint based on the evidence presented.

 Different states use different rules to determine when a plaintiff partially responsible for his or her own injuries may still recover against defendants.
 Texas uses an approach known as modified comparative negligence with a 51 percent bar rule, in which a plaintiff is unable to recover damages if he or she is determined to be over 50 percent at fault.

-When the plaintiff is found to be no more than 50 percent liable, each liable defendant which is no more than more than 50 percent liable can be held liable only for his or her share of the damages.
+When the plaintiff is found to be no more than 50 percent liable, each liable defendant which is no more than 50 percent liable can be held liable only for his or her share of the damages.
 Defendants who are found to be over 50 percent liable for the damages, though, are jointly and severally liable, meaning they can individually be held responsible only for the full amount of damages owed to the plaintiff.